 When I spoke to other officers about her on the phone, I could practically see their eyes roll to the backs of their heads.
 She was considered a little bit crazy.
 And maybe she was.
 The idea of trying to make life comfortable for those who have broken the law does seem crazy in the context of a criminal justice system in the United States that is mad in itself.
 The convicted—mostly the poor and African Americans, the mentally ill and the drug addicted—are forced into a system of perpetual abuse that make us no safer.
 In fact, the system is self-perpetuating, traumatizing its captives and causing collateral damage in devastated families and communities.

 So, for years, I’ve made it a side project of mine to interview as many authors as possible who have studied the problem and possible solutions to our barbaric criminal justice system.
-I recorded this interview a couple of years ago when I was executive editor of a book-review publication.
+I recorded these interviews with groundbreaking authors a couple of years ago when I was executive editor of a book-review publication.
 But all the information here is just as relevant today as ever.
 I was ambitious in scope when I first started podcasting, so my shows featured many, many guests, including the talented authors below:

 After Exoneration: Alison Flowers first caught my attention a year ago, when I reviewed her book, Exoneree Diaries: The Fight for Innocence, Independence, and Identity, published by Haymarket Books.
 What struck me about the book was its matter-of-fact style as it described the daily lives of those who have been released from prison after having been wrongly convicted.